Eagle Farm - Pinkenba

 The level of residential development activity in Eagle Farm - Pinkenba was found to be higher than 90% of real estate markets across the country

 Eagle Farm - Pinkenba averaged approximately 61 new dwelling approvals annually over the past five financial years, totalling 308 homes.
 In FY26 so far, 171 approvals have been recorded.
-On average, 2.8 people moved to the area per new home constructed between FY21 and FY25.
-New homes are being built at an average expected construction cost of $515,000, indicating developers target the premium market segment with higher-end properties.
+Between FY21 and FY25, an average of 2.8 people moved to the area per new home constructed.
+New homes are being built at an average expected construction cost value of $515,000, indicating a focus on the premium market segment.

-This year has seen $65.7 million in commercial approvals, reflecting high local commercial activity.
-Compared to Greater Brisbane, Eagle Farm - Pinkenba has 283% more construction activity per person, offering buyers greater choice and demonstrating strong developer confidence in the location.
-All new constructions have been medium or high-density housing, providing affordable entry pathways for downsizers, investors, and first-time purchasers.
-By 2041, Eagle Farm - Pinkenba is projected to add 4697 residents.
+This financial year has seen $65.7 million in commercial approvals, reflecting high local commercial activity.
+Compared to Greater Brisbane, Eagle Farm - Pinkenba has 259% more construction activity per person, offering buyers greater choice and suggesting strong developer confidence in the location.
+All new construction consists of medium and high-density housing, attracting downsizers, investors, and first-time purchasers due to affordable entry pathways.
+By 2041, Eagle Farm - Pinkenba is projected to add 4,246 residents.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development